vlktomas/nix-examples/README.md

  * Each project has boolean arg `localFiles`, which switches between sources from remote repository and local files.
 But most of the projects do not have own repository, so remote sources fetching will not work.

- * There is copy of `nixpkgs-19.09.tar.gz` included in repo.
+ * There is copy of `nixpkgs-20.03.tar.gz` included in repo.
 It is to keep examples working even if Nixpkgs will be completely changed in future.

  * This project was created as part of my thesis at Brno University of Technology.

  * Any help or feedback is really appreciated.

 ### Example specific notes:

+- `desktop/Java/ant-dateutils`
+    - Project was modified to print current year instead of current date.

 - `desktop/JavaScript/cowsay`
     - Project does not contain `package-lock.json`, so it was added.